thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Intro_to_Git_and_Github.desc.md

 Once we've __pushed__ to a __remote__ such as GitHub, we know our code is safe.
 Even if our hard drives die.
 And if GitHub goes down, we can still work on our distributed repos offline.

+### Exercise

+Again, take take a moment and think how you would rephrase the above description of Github in your own words.
+Once you feel comfortable with your description, turn and share it with your neighbor.

 ## What does the Git Flow look like?
 Any files tracked by git typically go through 3 stages: